Sytuacja w Ukrainie - podsumowanie 16 września 2022

-A Ukrainian serviceman uses a metal detector to inspect a mass grave in the recently retaken area of Izium, Ukraine, Thursday, Sept.
-15, 2022 which contains Ukrainian soldiers who were killed during the fighting against Russians near the beginning of the war.
-(AP Photo/Evgeniy Maloletka) Source: AAP / Evgeniy Maloletka/AP
+Oleg Kotenko, the Commissioner for Issues of Missing Persons under Special Circumstances uses his smartphone to film the unidentified graves of civilians and Ukrainian soldiers in the recently retaken area of Izium, Ukraine, Thursday, Sept.
+15, 2022 who had been killed by Russian forces near the beginning of the war.
+Source: AP / Evgeniy Maloletka/AP/AAP Image

 By Dariusz Buchowiecki